mwiens91/sm64-route-optimizer/README.md

 ### 100 coin combined stars can't have unique prerequisites

-Suppose on Bob-omb Battlefield that for the 8 red coin star you don't need the wing cap, but for the 100 coin combined star—combined with the 8 red coin star—you need the wing cap.
-With the current implementation of prerequisite relationships, you can't have different prerequisites for regular course stars and their 100 coin combined star alternatives: all 100 coin combined stars share the prerequisites of the regular course star they are combined with.
+Suppose on Bob-omb Battlefield that for the 8 red coin star you don't need the wing cap, but for the 100 coin combined star combined with the 8 red coin star you do need the wing cap.
+With the current implementation of prerequisite relationships, you can't have different prerequisites for regular course stars and their 100 coin combined star
+alternatives: all 100 coin combined stars share the prerequisites of the regular course star they are combined with.

 I've given this limitation quite a bit of thought.
 The algorithm would need to be modified.
 In the
-[first step of the algorithm](#the-first-step), you would need to iterate over all special stars—not just regular course stars and castle stars which are also special stars—and remove the recursive step that optionally includes a star's 100 coin combined star alternative (since these are now in the array being iterated over).
+[first step of the algorithm](#the-first-step), you would need to iterate over all special stars—thus including all 100 coin combined stars which are special stars—and remove the recursive step that optionally includes a star's 100 coin combined star alternative (since these are now in the array being iterated over).
 The topological sort would also need to be modified, since a star would have multiple